Jannik Sinner conquered mental challenge to claim US Open title

-The world number one put an anti-doping scandal behind him to win in New York for the first time.
+The world No.1 put an anti-doping scandal behind him to win in New York for the first time.

 Your support helps us to tell the story